‘The Key’ #SoCS @LindaGHill – Linda’s Lovely site here.

 The key did fit the door, and the door opened upon the most unlikely treasure chest location that I could think to encounter.
 There weren’t any floorboards remaining – due to the ravages of time – and the plaster that should have been hugging the walls was now filling the gaps between the floor joists around the edges of the room.

-However, there was a large wooden chest, albeit slightly below flor level, and covered in a thick layer of dust – well dust that had become a veritable skin for the treasure container.
+However, there was a large wooden chest, albeit slightly below floor level, and covered in a thick layer of dust – well, dust that had become a veritable skin for the treasure container.

 I carefully walked across to where it lay and found that the lid wasn’t locked shut.
 It opened easily, and without the expected creak that is probably usual from badly maintained hinges.

 Now, this is where thing got a little strange.